 Make Safety a Priority

 When you live in an RV or even a house in an isolated area, you are not nearly as safe as you are as when you live in a well populated area because when trouble of any kind strikes, you mostly are on your own.

 When you go to town for the day or drive off to spend the weekend with friends, you are leaving everything that sits on your land open to thieves and vandals.

 When you are present, you are open to those situations as well.

 I used to live in a small town that published a weekly paper that shared gossip about various residents.
 People who lived alone and had to go to the hospital for a day or two would often return home to find that everything in their homes, including appliances and cabinets, had been stolen.

-It’s much easier to remove an entire RV than a house, and that has happened, also!
+It’s much easier to remove an entire RV than a house, and that has also happened!